 Guesthouses and Hotels

-More or less every single traveller carries a Myanmar Lonely Planet (last updated in 2018), and whether you are a fan or not, this book has been thoroughly researched and is the only time I have fully relied on it as a bible rather than a reference point.
-However, given the regular increase in tourism which local businesses have capitalised on, prices have risen from what is printed.
+More or less every single traveller carries a Myanmar Lonely Planet (last updated in 2018).
+Whether you are a fan or not, this book has been thoroughly researched and is the only time I have entirely relied on it as a bible rather than a reference point.
+However, given the regular increase in tourism which local businesses have capitalised on, prices have risen from those printed.
 All accommodation and eatery options have been researched to provide travellers with a comprehensive list of places that are not government-owned.

 Search and Book a Hotel in Myanmar